alextakahashi/BasicTabBarController/README.md

 ## Help Improve This Project!
 Make a PR

 * **Add Documentation** - for publc classes/methods.
 See [Swift Documentation](https://nshipster.com/swift-documentation/)
-* **Create an App** - show me what you can make with my start project!
+* **Create an App** - show me what you can make with my starter project!

 ## Need iOS Help?

-* Open an Issue and I'll give you feedback to get you unstuck 👍
+* Open an issue above ^ and I'll give you feedback to get you unstuck 👍

 ## Prerequisites